fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 Like other programming languages, there\'s no need to declare your variables first.
 In Python, just think of any name to give your variable and assign it a value.
-You can use that variable in your[]{#id326224714 .indexterm} program.
+You can use that variable in your program.
 So, in Python, you can declare variables whenever you need them.

 In Python, the value of a variable may change during the program